FoxLisk/alttp-notes/ab_no_eg.md

   * you need at least 2 bombs
   * get ice rod
     1. bridge screen right of link's house: downward teleport on 3rd hump on the left slope
-    1. dash over to the right, walk above the invisible collision
+    1. dash over to the right, nudge above the invisible collision
     1. on the next screen, dash right
     1. out of the dash, quickhop down
-    1. hold \<v until you start walking straight down
+    1. hold <v until you start walking straight down
     1. switch to v> until you hit the transition
     1. hold ^> until you hop down and walk a step
     1. walk into ice rod cave